The Daring Gourmet

 Both breads have a very passionate – and divided – following.
 You could say these breads are arch rivals and that rivalry runs deep.
 You’ll have to decide for yourself where your loyalties lie.
 I say why choose?
 Make both!

-Get our recipe for traditional Panettone.
+Get my recipe for traditional Panettone.

 panettone recipe traditional authentic best